nikunjpatel-git/NewsScraper/README.md

 It is a simple web scraper to fetch data from a news website.
 Uses **Beautiful Soup** and basic python constructs to carry out scraping.

 ## Create a vitual environment
-Refer [this](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/) link to create a virtual environment first.
+Refer [this](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/) link to create a virtual environment intially.

 ## Installating project dependencies